hyosung11/Launch-School/Courses/journal.md

 17:14 Studied the JavaScript OOP video of a Launch School student that seemed pretty good although the drawings were a little confusing to me.

+20:00 These problems are mostly understandable except for Problem 4 which I made a note to review again tomorrow.
+Time to get the kids to bed.